marcus7070/camotics-nix/README.md

 # camotics-nix
 Nix expressions for CAMotics

+## Current status

+**I can no longer get this to work.** I've spent days trying to debug it, now I've given up and run a Debian VM for Camotics.
+I think it's some kind of graphics driver problem, because I can get an old NixOS generation to work, but not a current generation. ie. binaries compiled in a current generation do not work in that environment, but the same binaries work in an older generation.
+But the generations have the same Mesa versions, same Wayland versions, and I swear the `strace -f` output from working/not working is identical apart from printed error messages.

+---

 This whole process probably could have been simplified by checking out an old nixpkgs, so that all the packages are in a similar shape to the Debian that CAMotics expects to be built on.
 But of course I didn't notice that before I started this, so I've done it the hard way.

 This needs a recent nixpkgs, after [this commit](https://github.com/NixOS/nixpkgs/commit/f79fd2e826dd95b3b64839d3e0bec8ae1dfab17e) was merged, in order for `wrapQtAppsHook` to be available.
 Release 19.09 and later should do.